We held an intercultural exchange event ~🌺Vietnam edition🌺~!

-This is Kawai from the System Solutions Department.
+is Kawai from the Systems Solutions Department.

-What is a cross-cultural exchange meeting?
+What is an intercultural exchange event?

 Past events can be found here ▼